mongodb/mongo/src/mongo/db/repl/README.md

 After truncating the oplog, the node will see if the recovery timestamp differs from the top of the newly truncated oplog.
 If it does, this means that there are oplog entries that must be applied to make the data consistent with the oplog.
-The node will apply all the operations starting at the recovery timestamp through the top of the oplog.
+The node will apply all the operations starting at the recovery timestamp through the top of the oplog (the latest entry in the oplog).
 The one exception is that it will not apply `prepareTransaction` oplog entries.
 Similar to how a node reconstructs prepared transactions during initial sync and rollback, the node will update the transactions table every time it sees a `prepareTransaction` oplog entry.
 Once the node has finished applying all the oplog entries through the top of the oplog, it will [reconstruct](#recovering-prepared-transactions) all transactions still in the prepare state.

-Finally, the node will finish loading the replica set configuration, set its `lastApplied` and `lastDurable` timestamps to the top of the oplog and start steady state replication.
+Finally, the node will finish loading the replica set configuration, set its `lastApplied` and `lastDurable` timestamps to the top of the oplog (the latest entry in the oplog) and start steady state replication.

 ## Recover from Unstable Checkpoint
 We may not have a recovery timestamp if we need to recover from an **unstable checkpoint**.
 MongoDB